3liteking148/seq-position-probs/README.md

 sequences (nucleotide or protein).
 It's similar to [HMMER][], but much simpler, and aspires to be better.

-In more detail, it finds similar regions between genetic sequences and "profiles".
+In more detail, it finds similar regions between sequences and "profiles".
 A profile is a set of position-specific letter, deletion, and insertion probabilities: typically made from a family of related sequences.